matiaspaavilainen/RealConstellations/README.md

   - If Earth simulated, user can select the location <https://github.com/dr5hn/countries-states-cities-database>
 - Or view from other stars

-- Other skycultures, realtively simple from a technical standpoint, just need the data
+- Other skycultures, should be relatively simple from a technical standpoint, just need the data
-- Better models for the stars in the constellation
+- Better models for the stars in the detailed view
-- Realistic size for the star, not sure how possible in terms of making it visible
+- Realistic size for the star, not sure how possible in terms of making it visible, based on apparent magnitude maybe